History menu >

 The inscription reads:

-Not far away we glanced down and saw an inscription in memory of Harry Beeden who had been killed at Flanders on 3rd November 2017, exactly 100 years to the day before our first visit to Malvern Wells cemetery.
+Not far away we glanced down and saw an inscription in memory of Sergeant Harry Beeden who had been killed by a shell at Flanders on 3rd November 2017, exactly 100 years to the day of our first visit to Malvern Wells cemetery.

 The inscription reads: